farshed/farshed.github.io/src/content/blog/borderline-internals.md

 When the mother hides her face and the baby is no longer able to see her, he believes that she has disappeared.
 It's almost as if she has ceased to exist.
 This is because the baby lacks the ability to understand that the mother exists independently of his ability to sense her.
 As the baby navigates the world around him and notices that things continue to exist regardless of his ability to experience them, he learns to rely on their mental representations and slowly grows out of this solipsistic worldview.

-Again, owing to a combination of various factors, some children fail to develop this understanding in their formative years.
+Again, owing to a number of reasons, some children fail to develop this understanding in their formative years.
 Of course, as adults, they might be able to understand this concept at a cognitive level but they are not able to feel it emotionally.
 As a result, they are unable to retain emotional bonds with others over distance and time.

 This object inconstancy becomes apparent in behaviour in the following ways: